I sent the letter below to the GMC after reading their Guidance on declarations of interest:

 Sent: 27 November 2013

 27th November 2013,

 Each year I sign my annual appraisal form, including the probity section, to confirm that I have followed my NHS Board policy on conflicts of interest.
-I have never had any such declarations to make so I have always signed with probity: https://holeousia.wordpress.com/declarationof-interests/
+I have never had any such declarations to make so I have always signed with probity.

-However FOI research to all 22 Scottish NHS Boards has demonstrated that Boards universally lack – either with no policy, or no register, and not infrequently without both:
+However FOI research to all 22 Scottish NHS Boards has demonstrated that Boards generally have no policy, no register, and frequently neither.